calaldees/teachingWorkshops/schoolOfETD/programming_frameworks_and_languages/server-frameworks.md

     * > PostgREST is a standalone web server that turns your PostgreSQL database directly into a RESTful API.
 The structural constraints and permissions in the database determine the API endpoints and operations.

 https://rapidapi.com/blog/best-nodejs-frameworks/
-Performacen community ease of use, best for
+Performance community ease of use, best for

 https://github.com/pimbrouwers/Falco F# functional
+* > Functional-first toolkit for building brilliant ASP.NET Core applications using F#.

 * https://github.com/servicetitan/Stl.Fusion C# Super server+client mega solution
     * Key concept - "eventual consistency" - creating invalidation methods is key